annabebbington/30274Final-Exploring-Agriculture-and-Drought-using-GEE/README.md

 # 30274Final-Exploring-Agriculture-and-Drought-using-GEE

-This Google Earth Engine tutorial uses two raster datasets.
+This Google Earth Engine tutorial uses two raster datasets to identify agricultural areas in the continental US that are vulnerable to drought.
+This analysis uses cropland data to identify cropland that is rainfed (vs. irrigated), and a drought index to identify areas that are experiencing dry or drought conditions.

+### The Data

 The [GFSAD dataset](https://developers.google.com/earth-engine/datasets/catalog/USGS_GFSAD1000_V1)  from the Global Food-Security Suppport Analysis Data Project maps where global cropland is rainfed or irrigated.
 > The GFSAD is a NASA-funded project to provide high-resolution global cropland data and their water use that contributes towards global food security in the twenty-first century.
 The GFSAD products are derived through multi-sensor remote sensing data (e.g., Landsat, MODIS, AVHRR), secondary data, and field-plot data and aims at documenting cropland dynamics.

+The GFSAD data contains 6 categories

+> 0 - non-croplands
+>
+> 1 - Croplands: irrigation major
+>
+> 2 - Croplands: irrigation minor
+>
+> 3 - Croplands: rainfed
+>
+> 4 - Croplands: rainfed, minor fragments
+>
+> 5 - Croplands: rainfed, very minor fragments
+>

 The [GRIDMET DROUGHT: CONUS Drought Incides](https://developers.google.com/earth-engine/datasets/catalog/GRIDMET_DROUGHT) provides multiple drought indices at 4km resolution.
 This tutorial uses the standardised precipitation index (SPI), which follows the follwing breakdown.